Necessary Equipment's for Everest Cho-la Pass Trek

 Backpack:

 A good backpack is essential for carrying all your gear and supplies.
-Look for a backpack that is comfortable and has a capacity of at least 50-60 liters.
+You can look for a comfortable backpack with at least 50-60 liters of capacity.
 Here are some features to consider when choosing a backpack:

 Comfort: Padded shoulder straps, hip belt, and back panel for comfortable carrying